Littlebray History, Family Crest & Coats of Arms

 The surname Littlebray was first found in West Essex, at Littlebury, a small village that dates back to Saxon times when it was first listed as Lylanbyrig c.
 1000.
 The place name literally means "little fort or stronghold," from the Old English words "lytel" + "burh."
 The parish church of Holy Trinity was built c.
 1163 on the site of a Roman camp.
 Hence, conjecturally, the surname is descended from the tenant of the lands of Fillingham, held by Anskettle from Roger Poitou a Norman Baron who was recorded in the Domesday Book census of 1086.

-Important Dates for the Littlebray family
+Early History of the Littlebray family

 This web page shows only a small excerpt of our Littlebray research.
 Another 120 words (9 lines of text) covering the years 1510, 1600, 1190, 1274, 1267, 1272 and 1487 are included under the topic Early Littlebray History in all our PDF Extended History products and printed products wherever possible.